 The effects of project operations would be nearly the same for the two project alternatives because the alternatives have the same number of stations, one LMF, and have nearly the same track lengths.
-During project operations, the number of workers required for direct O&M and indirect and induced employment would be about 920 employees in the RSA, which has well over 2 million workers, or just about 0.036 percent of the RSA's projected total labor force under the No Project Alternative.
-The enhanced accessibility of the RSA because of HSR service may attract as many as 2,530 jobs that would not occur under the No Project Alternative, but this figure represents an increase of just 0.098 percent over the employment expected under the No Project Alternative.
+During project operations, the number of workers required for direct O&M and indirect and induced employment would be about 910 employees in the RSA, which has well over 2 million workers, or just about 0.035 percent of the RSA's total labor force.
+The enhanced accessibility of the RSA because of HSR service may attract as many as 2,530 jobs that would not occur under the No Project Alternative, but this figure represents an increase of just 0.07 percent over the employment expected under the No Project Alternative.
 16